Fluffy Vegan Pancakes Recipe for Perfect Mornings

 Wet ingredients

-- 1 cup plant-based milk (I love soy or oat milk)
+- 1 cup unsweetened soy milk (or oat milk)

 - 2 teaspoons alcohol-free vanilla extract